DecisionVis/deltamoea/blog/marginalia.md

 at random.
 I still don't understand the coinflip in SBX at all.
 I would love to see that addressed in the literature.

+My suspicion is that when GAs were still binary coded and being used on combinatorial problems, this was the behavior of multipoint crossover, and Deb carried it over when he first developed SBX.
+But combinatorial problems and problems with continuous variables are just different.
+Combinatorial problems like TSP or KP have huge dependencies between variables.
+Problems on a continuous space tend to exhibit a sparsity of effects.
+I would argue that this will prove to be true even for a ridiculous rotated hundred variable dtlz2.
+When you consider the rotation, for any pair of variables at any point in space, for any objective, how likely is it that both variables have effects of the same magnitude, let alone have a strong off-axis curvature?
+It helps to visualize this on a grid to see how unlikely this is.
+Sure, there will be a few grid boxes with strong curvature, but most of the space is not going to be like that, and furthermore it's not clear to me how doing "multipoint" crossover would help in this situation.
+If anything, it makes your problem worse because your chances of stepping in the right direction still go down.

+Incidentally, this is why GAs never caught on for single-objective combinatorial problems.
+They are incapable of choosing the right genetic material to move together, and as a result are very likely to produce offspring that's a complete flop.
+They're a much better fit for multi-objective combinatorial problems because they maintain a search population that's capable of representing a multi-objective tradeoff.
+This is also why genetics works in real life -- there are many different ways to survive until you can reproduce.